Ro706/Mistake/README.md

-# Define the code explanation in markdown format
+# Define the code explanation
-code_explanation_md = """
 # Code Explanation

 ## Importing the `time` module